rajeevram/venable-lab-summer-2018/keras/PART2.md

 Because the number of plants that appear in a given area of the transect is quite small, we needed to be able to construct a neural network with only a couple thousand instances of data.
 Thus, we decided to build a [binary classification model with the Keras Library](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html).

-Furthermore, after research, we were not able to a find a pre-trained network that would appropritely adapt to classifying winter annual plants.
+Furthermore, after research, we were not able to a find a pre-trained network that would appropriately adapt to classifying winter annual plants.
 Thus, our classification network is constructed from scratch.
 Moving forward, the goal is to fine-tune the decisions of our trained-from-scratch machine learning model.

 ### Creating Training Tiles